Frequently Asked Questions

 Yes.
 We will book and pay for your stay in Puerto Maldonado, both for the first night of your program, and for the last night of your program.
 We have long used Hostel Tambopata as our favorite place to stay.

-No. It will be your responsibility to arrange and pay for your stay in Lima.
-However, we will be available to help with those bookings, if needed.
+No. It will be your responsibility to arrange and pay for any stay in Lima.

 The currency in Peru is the Peruvian Nueve Sol.
 We say 1 “sol” and many “soles.”
 The currency exchange rate is ~ 2.7 soles to 1 USD.
 Changing US dollars in Peru is a difficult thing to do; you will need to bring brand new,high-denomination bills, without any blemishes on them, for a bank to exchange them for you.
 You can find currency exchanges easily in the airport in Lima as well as in Lima city.
 In Puerto Maldonado you will have to change currency at a bank (so keep in mind bank working weeks and hours).
 Thus, the easiest way to get money is to use an ATM via a credit or debit card.